jncraton/BWMetaAI/command_info.md

 Supposedly waits for the command build_turrets to finish.
 Takes no parameters.

 ## wait_upgrades
-Supposedly waits for all upgrades to finish.
+Waits for all upgrades and research to finish.
 Takes no parameter.

 http://www.broodwarai.com/forums/index.php?showtopic=11&st=0